astronomer/docs/astro/set-up-data-lineage.md

 #### Prerequisites

 - A [Great Expectations Data Context](https://legacy.docs.greatexpectations.io/en/latest/guides/tutorials/getting_started.html#tutorials-getting-started)
-- If using a custom Checkpoint or Checkpoint config, your Astro base domain and OpenLineage API key.
+- If using a Checkpoint or Checkpoint config, your Astro base domain and OpenLineage API key.

 #### Setup